British Military Administration (Malaya): British return

 Under Operation Jurist, Penang became the first state in Malaya to be liberated from Japanese rule.
 The Japanese garrison in Penang formally surrendered on 2 September 1945 aboard HMS Nelson and a party of the Royal Marines retook Penang Island the following day.
 The British subsequently occupied Singapore, with the Japanese garrison on the island formally surrendering on 12 September.
 The same day the BMA was installed in Kuala Lumpur.
 This was followed by the signing of the Malaya surrender document at Kuala Lumpur by Lieutenant-General Teizo Ishiguro, commander of the 29th Army; with Major-General Naoichi Kawahara, Chief of Staff; and Colonel Oguri as witnesses.
-Another surrender ceremony was held in Kuala Lumpur on 22 February 1946 for General Itagaki, the Commander of the 7th Area Army.
+Another surrender ceremony was held in Kuala Lumpur on 22 February 1946 for General Seishirō Itagaki, the Commander of the 7th Area Army.
 The British re-occupation of Malaya included the four northern Malay states occupied by Thailand in 1943.
 It also gradually brought back into force the laws that had been in force prior to the Japanese occupation.